NoLiMa: Long-Context Evaluation Beyond Literal Matching: Experiments

 \subsubsection{Latent hops \& Inversion}

 As discussed in Section \ref{sec:NOLIMA}, our needle set also includes examples requiring two-hop associative linking from the question keyword to the needle keyword.
 To evaluate the impact on length generalization, Figure \ref{fig:one_vs_twohop} presents the normalized performance of two top-performing models on one-hop and two-hop tasks.
 It is evident that, for the same context lengths, questions involving two-hop latent reasoning steps are more challenging than those requiring one-hop reasoning.
 Notably, the performance gap between one-hop and two-hop tasks widens with increasing context lengths.
 GPT-4o demonstrates impressive generalization performance, handling both types of examples effectively even at context lengths up to 4K.
+A detailed breakdown of performance on one-hop and two-hop examples is provided in Appendix~\ref{sec:appx_one_and_two_hop_performance}, complementing the aggregate results shown in Table~\ref{tab:models_performance}.

 Each group of needles includes both a default and an inverted template and Figure~\ref{fig:normal_vs_inverted} shows that inverted examples are more challenging to answer.
 We argue this difficulty arises from the model’s causal attention mechanism, particularly in longer contexts where attention signals weaken.
-In the default template, the question or particularly $W_q$, can link directly to $W_n$, which could contain information about the character’s name since the name appears earlier in the sequence.
+In the default template, the question -- in particular $W_q$ -- can link directly to $W_n$, which generally will contain information about the character’s name since the name appears earlier in the sequence.
 This allows the model to backtrace effectively from $W_q$ through $W_n$ to the character.
-In the inverted template, $W_q$ may still attend to $W_n$, but since the fact is incomplete (the character hasn’t been stated yet), the model cannot use that attention to resolve the question.
+In the inverted template, $W_q$ may still attend to $W_n$, but since the fact is incomplete (the character hasn’t been mentioned yet), the model cannot use that attention to resolve the question.
 Instead, it must rely on weaker signals encoded in the character’s name to establish the link, which becomes harder with longer contexts due to diminishing attention strength.
 While these findings shed light on the challenge, deeper mechanistic analysis is beyond the scope of this paper and requires further study.